RxLaboratory/Ramses/src-docs/docs/addons/index.md

 All commands except *open Ramses* and *Settings* should first:

-- If the path to the *Client* executable file is valid:
+- If the add-on is not set to offline by the user (in the settings) AND the path to the *Client* executable file is valid:
     - Ping the *Daemon* (which answers with its version and some other information).
     - If the ping did not work:
         - Set to offline